digital-asset/docs.daml.com/docs/2.7.1/docs/query/pqs-user-guide.rst

 Authorizing PQS
 ===============

-If you are running PQS against a participant node's ledger API that verifies authorization, you must provide credentials for the `OAuth Client Authentication Flow <https://auth0.com/docs/get-started/authentication-and-authorization-flow/client-credentials-flow>`__.
+If you are running PQS against a participant node's ledger API that verifies authorization, you must provide credentials for the `OAuth Client Credentials Flow <https://auth0.com/docs/get-started/authentication-and-authorization-flow/client-credentials-flow>`__.
 For example:

 .. code-block:: bash